veluca93/hpmor/README.md

-This is a XeLaTeX version of Eliezer Yudkowsky's epic fanfiction:
+This is a LuaLaTeX version of Eliezer Yudkowsky's epic fanfiction:

 *_Harry Potter and the Methods of Rationality_*

-The source for this version was originally duplicated from <http://github.com/rjl20/hpmor/master>.
-Since then, it has been greatly reworked, with various improvements and stylistic changes.
+The code was forked from <http://github.com/xenohedron/hpmor-xetex>.
+It should still compile with XeLaTex but there might be formatting issues.

 Features:
 * Includes an edited version of _Daystar's Remix of Rationality_